[Minor revision–posted 5/11/21 (replaces 11/24/20 edition)]

 f.
 A grade appeal may result in review of any or all aspects of a student's performance in a course.

 g.
-Processing formal grade appeals is the responsibility of the college that administers the course (Agriculture and Natural Resources, Architecture, Arts and Sciences, the Jerry S. Rawls College of Business Administration, Education, Engineering, Honors, Human Sciences, Law, Mass Communications, and Visual and Performing Arts).
-The decision on a grade is the responsibility of the dean of the college that administers the course.
+Processing formal grade appeals is the responsibility of the college that administers the course (Agricultural Sciences & Natural Resources, Architecture, Arts & Sciences, Business Administration, Education, Engineering, Honors, Human Sciences, Law, Media & Communication, Veterinary Medicine, and Visual & Performing Arts).
+The decision on a grade appeal is the responsibility of the dean of the college that administers the course.
 For students in the Graduate School, that dean's decision will be forwarded to the Dean of the Graduate School for final disposition.

 2. Grade Appeals Procedures